alexwebr/salsa20/README.md

 Usage
 -----

+On the BSDs you will need `gmake` and `bash`.

 `make tests` will generate an executable called `tests` containing all unit tests and test vectors.
+This may need several minutes and upwards of 1GB of memory.
+Once compiled, they are fast to execute.

 `make clean` will remove the `tests` executable and all object files.